vsbenas/LSG/README.md

 When a new [open.mp](http://open.mp) server binary is released, you can update the server files directly in the `bin` directory.

 ## License
-This project is licensed under the MIT License © 2026 Rayon Games ([rayon.lt](https://www.rayon.lt))
+This project is licensed under the MIT License Â© 2026 Rayon Games ([rayon.lt](https://www.rayon.lt))